blackducksoftware/bazel-dependency-enhancement/bazel-next-gen-dependency-discovery-PRD.md

 **FR: Invoked from a bazel command.** It must be possible to invoke the mechanism from a bazel command.
 A bazel cquery command would be ideal.

-**FR: Output.** An output file containing the list of dependencies similar to .lock files from other package managers would be ideal.
-This could be useful to users while making the dependencies easily discoverable via tools.